geoglows/old-training.geoglows.org/content/streamflow-model/data-service.rst

    :width: 700

-9. You can copy and paste the URL you found in step 6 into a new tab of your web browser to retrieve the same result without needing to use the documentation’s interactive tool
+9. You can copy and paste the URL you found in step 6 into a new tab of your web browser to retrieve the same result without needing to use the documentation’s interactive tool.

 Forecasted Datasets
 -------------------